 \paragraph{CertSDP.} We implemented CertSDP (\cref{alg:exact_sdp_qmmp}) as presented in this paper except a few modifications.
 In addition to simplifying the overall algorithm, these modifications enable CertSDP to be run \emph{without} knowledge of the parameters $\hat\mu$ and $\hat L$.
 While the convergence guarantees of \cref{thm:overall_exact_sdp_qmmp} may no longer hold, we find empirically that CertSDP continues to perform very effectively with these modifications. \begin{itemize} \item We instantiate CertSDP with Accelegrad~\cite{levy2018online} as the iterative method for producing iterates $\gamma^{(i)}$.
 As in \cite{ding2021optimal}, we apply Accelegrad to the penalized dual problem

 for some large value for the penalty parameter.
 It can be shown that the optimal value and optimizers of this penalized dual problem coincide with that of the dual SDP whenever the penalty parameter is larger than $\tr(Y^*)$; see \cite{ding2021optimal}.
 In our experiments, we set the penalty parameter to be $20\cdot\tr(Y^*)$. \item In practice, it is extremely cheap to solve \eqref{eq:strong_convex_reform} even to high accuracy.
-Thus, we replace the guess-and-double scheme in \cref{alg:exact_sdp_qmmp} with a linear schedule, i.e., we solve \eqref{eq:strong_convex_reform} once every $\approx 250$ iterations.
+Thus, we replace the guess-and-double scheme in \cref{alg:exact_sdp_qmmp} with a linear schedule after a fixed number of iterations.
+Specifically, we solve \eqref{eq:strong_convex_reform} on iterations 1, 2, 4, 8, \dots, 256.
+After that, we solve \eqref{eq:strong_convex_reform} once every 256 iterations.
 Additionally, we replace the excessive gap technique used in \cref{thm:overall_qmmp_iterations} with accelerated gradient descent (see \cref{rem:prox_map_agd}). \item We set